-Health underpins societal prosperity, fostering quality of life, economic growth, and social stability, whereas poor health and inequity undermine these foundations, requiring urgent attention.
+Health underpins societal prosperity, fostering quality of life, economic growth, and social stability; whereas poor health and inequity undermine these foundations, requiring urgent attention.
 With persisting health disparities, constrained government budgets, and increasingly complex health challenges, promoting the role of private funding in addressing unmet health needs is becoming increasingly critical, particularly in low- and middle-income countries (LMICs).
 Prior to the COVID-19 pandemic, the World Health Organization (WHO) estimated that low- and middle-income countries (LMICs) needed to increase their health spending by \$371 billion annually to reach the health-related SDGs by 2030, including the achievement of universal health coverage.
 Post-COVID, an extra \$31.1 billion annually was projected, with one-third expected to come from international financing.

-While those countries face the financing gaps, the healthcare sector in LMICs is undergoing significant transformation driven by demographic shifts, robust economic growth, and increasing healthcare demand, creating substantial opportunities for private investment.
+Whereas those countries face the financing gaps, the healthcare sector in LMICs is undergoing significant transformation driven by demographic shifts, robust economic growth, and increasing healthcare demand, creating substantial opportunities for private investment.
 The growing middle class, advancements in technologies and technology-driven enterprises, and the increasing availability of global resources and capital further enhance the market prospects.
 For example, in Africa, the medical technology market is projected to grow at a compound annual growth rate (CAGR) of 6.14% from 2025 to 2029, reaching a market volume of US\$14.91 billion.
 Similarly, in South Asia, the digital health market is anticipated to grow at a CAGR of 11.05% during the same period, with market volume expected to reach US\$11.74 billion by 2029.

-While the healthcare market in LMICs shows promise, ensuring access to quality healthcare for all, including the vulnerable and marginalized, remains an urgent issue.
+While the healthcare market in LMICs shows promise, ensuring access to quality healthcare for all, including the vulnerable and marginalized remains an urgent issue.
 Millions endure significant health inequities due to disproportionate social determinants of health, including inequitable socio-political structures, poverty, geographic isolation, and systemic discrimination based on gender, sexual orientation, race/ethnicity, among other factors.
 The escalating threat of climate change disproportionately heightens health risks for vulnerable populations, exacerbating existing health disparities with immediate and severe effects.
 In fact, the marginalized often sustain healthcare systems through unpaid contributions; women's non-monetary support in facilities and at home, for example, equates to 2.35% of global GDP.
-To advance health for all, including of vulnerable groups in LMICs, it is crucial to increase and diversify capital flow into the global health value chain with https://www.mckinsey.com/industries/healthcare/our-insights/prioritizing-health-a-prescription-for-prosperity#section-header-1.
+To advance health for all, including of vulnerable groups in LMICs, it is crucial to increase and diversify capital flow into the global health value chain with diverse stakeholder participation, making it both inclusive and sustainable.

-&lt;sup>4 McKinsey & Company, "Prioritizing health: A prescription for prosperity," accessed December, 2024,
+&lt;sup>4 "Prioritizing Health: A Prescription for Prosperity."
+McKinsey & Company, September 2023